apache/flink/docs/dev/table/connectors/kafka.md

 ### Sink Partitioning

 The config option `sink.partitioner` specifies output partitioning from Flink's partitions into Kafka's partitions.
-By default, a Kafka sink writes to at most as many partitions as its own parallelism (each parallel instance of the sink writes to exactly one partition).
+By default, Flink uses the [Kafka default partitioner](https://github.com/apache/kafka/blob/trunk/clients/src/main/java/org/apache/kafka/clients/producer/internals/DefaultPartitioner.java) to parititon records.
+It uses the [sticky partition strategy](https://www.confluent.io/blog/apache-kafka-producer-improvements-sticky-partitioner/) for records with null keys and uses a murmur2 hash to compute the partition for a record with the key defined.

-In order to distribute the writes to more partitions or control the routing of rows into partitions, a custom sink partitioner can be provided.
-The `round-robin` partitioner is useful to avoid an unbalanced partitioning.
+In order to control the routing of rows into partitions, a custom sink partitioner can be provided.
+The 'fixed' partitioner will write the records in the same Flink partition into the same Kafka partition, which could reduce the cost of the network connections.
-However, it will cause a lot of network connections between all the Flink instances and all the Kafka brokers.

 ### Consistency guarantees